huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 ## Script parameters

 The training script contains all the parameters to help you customize your training run.
 These are found in the [`parse_args()`](https://github.com/huggingface/diffusers/blob/64603389da01082055a901f2883c4810d1144edb/examples/custom_diffusion/train_custom_diffusion.py#L319) function.
-The script comes with default values, but you can also set your own values in the training command if you'd like.
+The function comes with default values, but you can also set your own values in the training command if you'd like.

 For example, to change the resolution of the input image: